 So, what do you do?

 Don’t give up hope just yet.
 Even though every baby is different, there are tips to get him or her to stay asleep until a more sociable time.
-But, first, let’s dig in some whys.
+But first, let’s dig into some whys.

 These often include: